Types of Headache

 Diagnosis and Treatment of Headache

-Computerised spinal analysis and specific instrument mobilization , as provided by Perth chiropractor Dr Adam Rocchi, can be an effective treatment for cervicogenic, migraine and tension headaches.
+Computerised spinal analysis and specific instrument mobilization , as provided by Perth chiropractor Dr Adam Rocchi, can be an effective treatment for cervicogenic headaches, some migraine and tension headaches.
 This treatment uses a computerized instrument which directs low force impulses to affected areas that provides feedback into the nervous system to reduce pain.
-Dr Rocchi understands how mechanical disorders, in the spine and elsewhere, relate to problems in other parts of the body, including the head.
-Aside from computerised spinal analysis and specific instrument mobilization – which is designed to relieve tension, reduce inflammation and, thereby, improve musculoskeletal function – chiropractic treatment may also include advice on dietary changes, exercises and relaxation techniques, all of which will help you to manage your headaches in the long term.
+Dr Rocchi ( chiropractor ) understands how mechanical disorders, in the spine and elsewhere, relate to problems in other parts of the body, including the head.
+Aside from computerised spinal analysis and specific instrument mobilization – which is designed to relieve tension, reduce inflammation and subsequently improve musculoskeletal function – chiropractic treatment may also include advice on dietary changes, exercises and relaxation techniques, all of which will help you to manage your headaches in the long term.
 Spine Scan, also offers treatment in combination with the Trigenics® system, which combines soft tissue manipulation, including impulse and sense technology, with resistance training.
-Trigenics® aims to provide instant pain relief, as well as improving strength and movement in the muscles that cause headaches in the first place.
-Find out if Trigenics is right for you, contact Spine Scan on (08) 6150 8785.
+Trigenics® aims to provide pain relief, as well as focussing on strength and movement in the muscles that may cause headaches.
+Find out if Trigenics is right for you, contact Spine Scan on (08) 6150 8783.